Best animals for a new homesteader

 What the purpose is for getting an animal?

 Eggs/Meat/Fiber: Thinking of selling chicken eggs?
 Do you want to raise and butcher your own hog?
+Trying to figure out how to choose the best meat chicken for your homestead?
 Do you understand the process that comes with keeping an animal that provides for you in an eggs/meat/fiber way?

 Other reasons you may consider an animal for your homestead are companionship, protection, or entertainment.
 There is nothing better than Chicken Television.
 Just sayin’.